Espresso-Aficionados/website/manufacturers/baratza/alignment.md

 [LINK](https://www.home-barista.com/grinders/baratza-vario-super-alignment-owner-experience-t60764-10.html)

 Extra Notes: Regarding step 6, I personally found it helpful not to adjust the coarse adjustment screw (the one on the brass wedge) and to tighten the calibration screw closer to the front of the grinder after loosening the grind chamber screws.
 When you loosen the grind chamber, the grind adjustment levers need further travel in order to make the burrs touch.
 When you tighten the grind chamber, expect the lever arms to not have to travel as far for burr contact and for the levers to rise if you keep the burrs touching.
 After full assembly, you will have to recalibrate the touch point to your desired setting.

+Another video of the entire process is available [here](https://youtu.be/UO2GpVWSJu8).

 ### Method 2: Shay's workflow